turtlecoin/turtlecoin-docs/docs/about/Background-and-History.md

+---
+title: Background and History
+---

-# How and Why was TurtleCoin Created?
+## How and Why was TurtleCoin Created?

 TurtleCoin was created on December 9th, 2017 by RockSteady and Bebop.